 Get your cover letter edited.

-After you have drafted your cover letter, make an appointment with a Career Services advisor, who will provide feedback and suggestions.
+After you have drafted your cover letter, make an appointment with a Career Development advisor, who will provide feedback and suggestions.
 Your resume and cover letter are your foot in the door and you need to be sure these documents are error-free and best reflect you and your skills.